nhsconnect/nhslogin/src/vectors-of-trust.md

 title: Introduction to Vectors of Trust
 ---

-Vectors of Trust [(VoT RFC 8485)](https://tools.ietf.org/html/rfc8485) allows your service to request the appropriate authentication and identity verification of the user, determined by the transaction(s) the user is undertaking in your service.
+Vectors of Trust [(VoT RFC 8485)](https://tools.ietf.org/html/rfc8485) allows you to request the appropriate levels of authentication and identity verification required for users to gain access to your service.
+This will be determined by the transactions the user performs in your service.

 Your service should include a vector value in the query string as part of the initialisation of the OIDC flow.

 ---

-## Authentication Credentials
+## Authentication credentials

 NHS login supports the following types of authentication credentials.
 Note that the credential component may occur more than once.